Mint

 About Mint

-Mint is one of the easiest herbs to grow, with fragrant leaves perfect for teas, mojitos, and cooking.
+Native to Europe and Asia, mint is one of the easiest herbs to grow, with fragrant leaves perfect for teas, mojitos, and cooking.
 It comes in many varieties—spearmint, peppermint, chocolate mint, and more.
 Its vigor makes it invasive outdoors, but contained in pots, it's easy to manage.

-Light
+Medium Light

 Thrives in medium to bright indirect light.
 Tolerates less sun than many herbs.
 Some direct sun is beneficial.